Genitive construction: By placing the head noun in a special case

-This is the opposite, in some sense, to the normal usage of the genitive case, since it is the head noun, rather than the dependent, that is marked.
-This is common in the Semitic languages, where the head noun is placed in the so-called construct state and forms a close syntactic construction with a following dependent noun.
+This is the opposite, in some sense, to the normal usage of the genitive case since it is the head noun, rather than the dependent, that is marked.
+The form is common in the Semitic languages in which the head noun is placed in the so-called construct state and forms a close syntactic construction with a following dependent noun.
 For example, in Hebrew, the noun bayit "house" assumes the special form bet in the construct state, as in bet ha-yeled "the child's house" (where ha-yeled means "the child").
 Typically, the special form is shorter than the original, and no other modifier (e.g. adjective) can intervene between head and dependent.
-(In Biblical Hebrew, the entire construct was pronounced phonologically as a single word, with no stress on the construct-state noun; this triggered sound changes associated with unstressed syllables, which typically shortened the construct-state noun.)
+(In Biblical Hebrew, the entire construct was pronounced phonologically as a single word, with no stress on the construct-state noun; that triggered sound changes associated with unstressed syllables, which typically shortened the construct-state noun.)

-Classical Arabic has a similar construction, but the dependent noun is also placed in the genitive case:
+Classical Arabic has a similar construction, but the dependent noun is palced also in the genitive case: